-6.5.4.1.2 DCT SAML/SSO setup
+4.5.4.2 DCT SAML/SSO setup

 Once the configuration has been performed at the Identity provider, use the saml-config API endpoint to configure DCT accordingly.
-Copy the metadata from the Identity Provider using a web browser and provide it directly to DCT.
+If DCT has network access to the Identity Provider server, and the Identity Provider provides a "metadata URL", you can point DCT directly to the metadata URL.
+Otherwise, for instance when a firewall blocks network access from DCT to the Identity Provider, copy the metadata from the Identity Provider using a web browser and provide it directly to DCT.